IshtyM/Prediction-of-score-based-on-hours-studied-/README.md

 # Prediction-of-score-based-on-hours-studied-

-Basic ML program that works on unsuperised algorthm i.e.
-Knee method is also used to find k value.
-Little bit of visualisation is also done.
+Basic ML program that predicts the scores obtained from the total hrs studied.
+One input variable and one output variable is taken into account, Little bit of visualisation is also done.

 ### Libraries Used: